ibm-cloud-docs/codeengine/plan-repo.md

 A code repository, such as GitHub or GitLab, stores source code.
 With {{site.data.keyword.codeengineshort}}, you can add access to a private code repository and then reference that repository from your build.
 {: shortdesc}

-After you create access to your private code repository, you can pull code from repo, build it, and deploy an app or job with {{site.data.keyword.codeengineshort}}.
+After you create access to your private code repository, you can pull code from repo, build it, and deploy an app or job with {{site.data.keyword.codeenginefull}}.

 ## Create code repository access
 {: #create-code-repo}